CFA® Charter vs. CAIA® Charter: Everything You Need to Know

 In a discussion about CFA versus CAIA, people are most likely to be concerned about the exams.
 Here’s what you need to know.

-By contrast, the topics of the CAIA exams are:
+By contrast, the topics of the CAIA exams are as follows:

 Another similarity between the two charters is that the exams are nearly impossible to pass if all the candidate does is last-minute cramming.
 So, whether it’s the CFA Program or the CAIA exam, you should start studying early.